WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_personas.md

 ### **Outputs**

 * L3 ActorDefinition
-* Updated Personas ValueSet, if a new persona is defined.
+* Updated Personas list, if a new persona is defined.
 This should be submitted for validation using a process that is still to be defined.
 * Narrative page listing the Personas

 ### **Activities**